rdsuel/esp-class/README.md

 ## Setup
 ### Board Manager URL
 We need to tell the Arduino software where to search for board support packages so we can add support for the ESP8266.
-Launch the Arduino software, open the preferences/properties window, and add the following link to the **Additional Boards Manager URLs:** field:
+Launch the Arduino software, open the Preferences window, and add the following link to the **Additional Boards Manager URLs** field shown in the red box of the image below:
 ```
 http://arduino.esp8266.com/stable/package_esp8266com_index.json
 ```